gto76/python-cheatsheet/README.md

 ```

 ### Input
-#### Reads a line from user input or pipe if present.
-The trailing newline gets stripped:
+**Reads a line from user input or pipe if present.
+The trailing newline gets stripped.**

 ```python
 filename = input('Enter a file name: ')